 Anyway, I recently published one of my books on Smashwords and KDP, which includes both paperback and Kindle editions.
 It is about what it is like to go on a plane for the first time, written from a blind and hard-of-hearing person’s point of view.
 It’ll also be available on ACX, Bookshare, and Learning Ally soon.
 I’m not sure about BARD, though.
 When I told the person who I’ve talked to before, they thought I was starting to shove social justice down their throat again, and the situation quickly escalated to its zenith.
 Then, through certain means which I will not detail here, I learned that the person’s friend has judged me unfairly and falsely concluded that I was like all SJWs and said that words like he, male, man, were pretty much bad words in SJW culture.
 Some of them even replaced words that naturally began with those prefixes with female versions of those words.
 For example, if you said history, they would replace the his part with hers to make herstory.
 Others replaced the word dic with tit.

 They thought that although actual social justice and equality causes back then were important to stop black people from being lynched, and why laws exist against discriminating against people with disabilities, today’s SJWs are often viewed as victims or heroic fighters for causes that have already been dealt with, so they make up reasons for why things are sexist, genderist, racist, etc when they’re not.
 Well, I could just as well turn that around and say that today’s anti-SJWs make up reasons for why something isn’t racist, genderist, sexist, etc. when it really is.
-However, I don’t have too much of a say on racism since I view everything scientifically.
+However, I don’t have too much of a say on racism since I view everything scientifically and with denotation.
 And, as such, I prefer to think of them as ancestry or lineage and separate that from cultural identity or place of national origin.

 They said that SJWs often viewed white men as being a sin.
 This person accused me of being tyrannical about how people talked, like why we said things such as oh man, oh boy, oh brother, ladies and gentleman, etc. I mean, yes, I do get offended by using male-default terms and gender-exclusive language, but it doesn’t necessarily mean what this person thinks it means.
 I also do my best to avoid wirds with gendered connotations, like actors and actresses.
 Of course, they couldn’t help thinking that because they didn’t know my backstory.